The 8 Biggest affiliate marketing fraud cases

-Growth of affiliate marketing
+Growth of affiliate marketing and related fraud

-The growth of fraud has occurred with the growth of affiliate marketing.
+The growth of fraud has occurred concurrently with the growth of affiliate marketing.
 In fact, it has been estimated that up to 15% of all digital media industry revenue comes from affiliate marketing.
-For many companies, particularly in the travel and retail space affiliate marketing has become their lifeblood, with brands offering big payouts, particularly for sales attributed to an affiliate partner.
+For many companies, particularly in the travel and retail space, affiliate marketing has become their lifeblood, with brands offering big payouts, particularly for sales attributed to an affiliate partner.

 However at least 9% of all transactions across mobile, desktop and app attribution are affected by fraud, from cookie stuffing to attribution fraud and typo squatting.
 Bad actors exploit shortcomings in tracking and attribution to claim online commissions unfairly, damaging both the digital advertising metrics, and ultimately bottom line, in online advertising campaign.